 While it’s important to take targeted measures to assess the specific risks your company faces, first you might want to start with the basics and take steps to protect your organisation from some of the most common cyber threats.

-One way that you can do this is by signing up to a government-backed cyber security certification scheme called Cyber Essentials, which is available for organisations of all sizes.
+One way that you can do this is by signing up for a government-backed cyber security certification scheme called Cyber Essentials, which is available for organisations of all sizes.

 By achieving this baseline level of security, you can demonstrate to customers and suppliers that your organisation takes cyber security seriously.
 The certification is also often a requirement if you want to bid for specific contracts.